AstrobioMike/AstrobioMike.github.io/unix/conda-intro.md

 1. We will be asked to review the licence agreement. **After pressing return/enter, we can view it and hit the `space` bar to advance.
 At the bottom, we need to type in `yes` to accept.**
 2. It will then ask if the location is ok, **hitting enter will place it in our current home directory**, which is usually great.
-3. At the end it will ask if we want to initialize Miniconda3.
-There might be reasons to not want to do this, but until we hit one of those reasons, it probably makes things easier to **say `yes` to that**.
+3. At the end it will ask if we want to update our shell profile to automatically initialize conda.
+There might be reasons to not want to do this, but until we hit one of those reasons, for most users it's easist just to **say `yes` to that**.

 Great!
 Now we have conda installed.
 We just need to reload our current shell session, which we can usually do like so: